 Supply chain issues?
 Look to the cloud

-As a result of the pandemic, the vulnerabilities and weaknesses in many businesses’ supply chains were brought to light.
-But even before 2020, businesses had been dealing with unpredictable trade policies, increasingly complex consumer preferences, shorter-than-ever product lifecycles and rollout times, and various other supply chain issues.
+In the past few years, businesses had been dealing with unpredictable trade policies, increasingly complex consumer preferences, shorter-than-ever product lifecycles and rollout times, and various other supply chain issues.
 To compete – and thrive – in this challenging landscape, many business leaders are taking a closer look at their current supply chain operations, with the urgent goal of making them more resilient, efficient, and cost-effective.

 The traditional linear supply chain is (as the saying goes) only as strong as its weakest link.
 Traditional supply chains often contain gaps and silos where supply chain managers simply lose sight of their partners, as well as the goods and materials they’re responsible for.
 But when supply chains are connected – when everyone from the raw goods supplier to the delivery driver are part of the same network – the opacity is removed.
 Cloud solutions help to innovate processes across every link in the chain, from planning and sourcing to manufacturing, distribution, and logistics.
 These modern supply chain technologies help to connect all the teams and moving parts across the business, to automate processes and functions, and, ultimately, to help solve many common supply chain issues.
 For today’s businesses, cloud supply chain solutions help to power a more intelligent, scalable, and resilient supply chain, which drives growth and competitiveness across the company.